-This enormous public works project completed last year is charged with reclaiming water and other usable material from the City’s sanitary sewer system.
+This enormous public works project recently completed is charged with reclaiming water and other usable material from the City’s sanitary sewer system.
 The enormity of the project was due to completely rebuilding the facility within the footprint of the old one without shutting anything down – ever.
 We have switched from an incineration plant to an anaerobic digestion plant.
 The facility used to be among the largest users of electricity and natural gas.
 Now it uses very little of either.
 A byproduct of the digestion process is methane gas, which is cleaned and used on-site to fuel micro-turbines that make electricity.
 The effluent material is used to transfer heat throughout the buildings.

 Our safety is improved by the complete removal of all chlorine tanks at the facility as all disinfection processes now use ultraviolet (UV) light instead of chlorine.